polgarp/polgarp.github.io/_posts/9am26/Writing-great-job-ads.md

 # ☕ Writing great job ads

+Best is to have passive pipeline, but second best is.

+Remember, this is a job ad and not a job description.

 The thing is, each company needs different things to succeed, even when generally describing the package of needs with the same job title.